axelayala1988/ace/terraform/azure/Readme.md

 At the moment, GCP and Azure are supported with a ready-made Terraform config.

 ## Requirements

-Terraform needs to be locally installed.
+- Terraform needs to be locally installed.
-An Azure account is needed.
+- An Azure account is needed.
+- Azure CLI.

 ## Instructions for Azure